Moist, soft, and easy blueberry muffin recipe made from scratch with fresh or frozen blueberries. Super easy-to-make!

 Plus, muffins are just great on the go.
 Ok, enough about that, let’s make some muffins!

-How To Make Homemade Blueberry Muffins From Scratch
+How To Make This Easy Blueberry Muffin Recipe

 Make the batter.
 First things first, you mix the wet ingredients with the dry ingredients in a bowl.